SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/04-space-complexity/01-space-complexity.md

 ## Example

-Here's a comparison of Bubble Sort, Insertion Sort, and Merge Sort in terms of their space complexity, along with their implementations
+Here's a comparison of Bubble Sort and Insertion Sort in terms of their space complexity, along with their implementations

 1. Bubble Sort.